code-warrior/gulp-tutorial/04--writing-the-gulpfile.md

 gulp compressHTML
 ```

-If there are no problems, then a new folder called `compressed-html` will have been added to the `compress-html` folder, and `index.html` from the folder `uncompressed-html` will have been copied into `compressed-html`, but minified/compressed.
+If there were no problems, then a new folder called `compressed-html` would have been added to the `compress-html` folder, and `index.html` from the folder `uncompressed-html` would have been copied into `compressed-html`, but minified/compressed.
 Open`index.html` in a text editor and verify that it, indeed, has been minified/compressed.

 Now, back to the code.